MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 Learn about [licenses required to use Remote Assist](requirements.md).

 If you would like to control who the service account user can search and collaborate with, you will need to assign the service account an information barrier license.
-The following licensing suites include information barrier licenses:
+These [licensing suites](https://docs.microsoft.com/microsoft-365/compliance/information-barriers?view=o365-worldwide#required-licenses-and-permissions) include information barrier licenses.

-- Microsoft 365 E5
-- Office 365 E5
-- Office 365 Advanced Compliance
-- Microsoft 365 E5 Information Protection and Compliance

-For more information, see [Updated list of Information Barrier licenses](https://docs.microsoft.com/microsoft-365/compliance/information-barriers?view=o365-worldwide#required-licenses-and-permissions)

 4. [Create service accounts](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory).